jglenn9k/jglenn9k-puppetagent/README.md

 ## Module Description

 The purpose of this module is to manage the puppet agent.
 There are various attempts out there that all work to some degree but I never found one I like.
+I need something that will manage Linux and Windows the same way.
+I'm convinced Windows is no longer a second class citizen in the Puppet world.
 This is my attempt.

 ## Setup

 ### What puppetagent affects

-* Installs the Puppet agent
+* Installs the Puppet agent.
+* Manages official installation sources.
 * Manages the Puppet agent version.
 * Manages the puppet.conf file.
+Including for a puppet master.
 * Manages the Puppet service.

 ### Beginning with puppetagent